Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her

 When I pass by the lady on my way to Stanley Park, I often find that someone has placed a bunch of flowers in the open spectacle case, as in my photos.
 They've probably picked the flowers from the displays in the park, which is technically not allowed.
 It does create a nice splash of colour, though.
 People like to sit beside the lady while their photo is taken.

 Facts About J. Seward Johnson Jr.

 The sculpture of the searcher is made of bronze and was created by J. Seward Johnson Jr. He also created the popular Photo Session sculpture in Queen Elizabeth Park.
 The artist was born in 1930 in New Jersey and died in 2020.
 He's sometimes known as John Seward Johnson Jr. or as Seward Johnson.
 He's known for his sculptures of ordinary people performing common activities as well as other works.

-According to the City of Vancouver's web page about the Queen Elizabeth Park sculpture, the artist starts his creation of a human figure with a clay model showing the desired pose.
+According to the City of Vancouver's web page about the Queen Elizabeth Park sculpture, the artist started his creation of a human figure with a clay model showing the desired pose.
 He then created a plaster model based on the face and body of a human posed in the desired position.
 Clothes were sewn into the plaster and stiffened with resin.
 Further models were created and improved until the final casting in bronze.
 This detailed process likely contributed to the realism of the models and their clothing.

 A Sculpture in Devonian Harbour Park